-On behalf of the Board, I should like to thank members for their continued support and to thank our staff for their effort and continued commitment to the Society.
+On behalf of the Board, I should like to thank members for their continued support.
+I also wish to thank the Society's staff for going 'the extra mile' to maintain high levels of customer service while facing fundamental changes to their way of working.

 D.A.
-Harding Chairman 4 March 2020
+Harding Chairman 2 March 2021

-This financial statement is a summary of information which is contained in the audited Annual Accounts, the Directors' Report and Annual Business Statement for the year ended 31 December 2019, prepared using International Financial Reporting Standards, all of which will be available to members and depositors free of charge on demand at every office and agent of Manchester Building Society from 4 April 2020 and at www.themanchester.co.uk.
+This financial statement is a summary of information which is contained in the audited Annual Accounts, the Directors' Report and Annual Business Statement for the year ended 31 December 2020, prepared using International Financial Reporting Standards, all of which will be available to members and depositors free of charge on demand at every office and agent of Manchester Building Society from 4 April 2021 and at www.themanchester.co.uk.

-Approved by the Board of Directors of the Society on 4 March 2020 and signed on its behalf by:
+Approved by the Board of Directors of the Society on 2 March 2021 and signed on its behalf by:

 D.A.
-Harding Chairman

-P.A.
-Lynch Chief Executive M.A.
-Winterbottom Finance Director
+Harding P.A.
+Lynch M.A.
+Winterbottom Chairman Chief Executive Finance Director